ACL Injury in Children

 How can I manage my child's ACL injury?

-- Have your child rest the joint so that it can heal.
+- Have your child rest his or her leg as directed.
 Ask your child's healthcare provider when he or she can return to normal activities.
 Your child may not be able to play certain sports until the injury heals.
-Work with your healthcare providers and school officials to plan a safe return to competitive sports.
+Work with your child's healthcare providers and school officials to plan a safe return to competitive sports.

-- Apply ice to help decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover the ice pack with a towel before you place it on your child's injured ligament.
+Cover the bag with a towel before you place it on your child's injured ligament.
 Apply ice for 15 to 20 minutes every hour, or as directed.

-- Elevate your child's injured joint above the level of your child's heart as often as you can.
+- Elevate the area above the level of your child's heart as often as you can.
 This will help decrease or limit swelling.
-Elevate the injured area by resting it on pillows.
+Rest your child's lower leg and foot on pillows.
+Do not put the pillow directly under his or her knee.

 - Have your child use support devices as directed.
 A knee brace may be used to limit movement and protect your child's knee.
 Your child may need to use crutches to help decrease pain as he or she moves around.

-- Take your child to physical therapy if directed.
-Physical therapy may be used to teach your child exercises to help improve movement and strength, and to decrease pain.
+- Take your child to physical therapy, if directed.
+A physical therapist can teach your child exercises to help improve movement and strength, and to decrease pain.
 The exercises can also help increase the range of motion in your child's knee.

 When should I seek immediate care?